Taiwan's Foxconn calls Sino-U.S. trade spat a 'tech war'

 For 2018, Gou said it was necessary to be mindful of uncertainties regarding inflation and the pace of interest rate rises, and that China’s economy continues to be affected by “structural adjustments”.

-Shares of Foxconn were down 0.7 percent on Friday, in line with the benchmark stock price index .TWII.
+Shares of Foxconn were down 0.7 percent on Friday, in line with the benchmark stock price index.

 Reporting by Jess Macy Yu; Writing by Anne Marie Roantree; Editing by Edwina Gibbs and Christopher Cushing